drduh/YubiKey-Guide/README.md

 Next, create an [encryption key](https://www.cs.cornell.edu/courses/cs5430/2015sp/notes/rsa_sign_vs_dec.php), selecting RSA (encrypt only):

     gpg> addkey
-    Key is protected.

-    You need a passphrase to unlock the secret key for
-    user: "Dr Duh <doc@duh.to>"
-    4096-bit RSA key, ID 0xFF3E7D88647EBCDB, created 2016-05-24

     Please select what kind of key you want:
        (3) DSA (sign only)
        (4) RSA (sign only)